Right Arrow

 The regulatory benefits include:

-OSHA violations: Facilities with AI documentation demonstrate strong compliance records
+• OSHA violations: Facilities with AI documentation demonstrate improved compliance records

-Audit-ready documentation: Available instantly rather than requiring days of preparation
+• Audit-ready documentation: Available rapidly rather than requiring days of preparation

-While the benefits are substantial, manufacturing organizations must navigate several challenges when implementing AI safety systems.
+While the benefits are notable, manufacturing organizations must navigate several hurdles when implementing AI safety systems.

 Technical integration complexity